 Tube, Train, Tram Training

-Speech & Language Therapy delivered 3x 50 minute sessions per week.
-(Not including support time – see above).
-The programme delivered includes: developing pupils understanding and use of language skills, developing pragmatic language abilities, developing functional language skills and supporting the pupil’s ability to access the National Curriculum.
+Speech & Language Therapy Speech & Language Therapy: Group SLT sessions (Life Skills) are planned and delivered by onsite SLTs.
+Life Skills sessions take place twice a week and are 45 minutes each.
+The SLT therapy programme includes the ASDAN PDP award as well as needs-led therapy such as: developing pupils understanding and use of language skills, developing pragmatic language abilities, developing functional language skills and supporting the pupil’s ability to access the National Curriculum.
 The comprehensive Self Awareness Programme aims to support the pupils in identifying their strengths and difficulties and how this will impact upon their futures.
-This is delivered in a group, on an individual basis and with parents.

 There is a Speech & Language therapist assigned to each class group, who is able to provide advice and assistance to teaching staff as and when required.
 In addition, this key therapist is able to provide therapy, advice and assistance to pupils on a needs-led basis.
 Speech and Language therapists and teachers plan together to provide a curriculum whereby the academic demands are supported and reinforced by the Speech and Language therapy team and the Life Skills Programme is delivered throughout the curriculum.
 This helps generalise these skills into different contexts and reinforce key vocabulary.

 Individual Speech & Language Therapy in addition to the group provision, some pupils may receive individual/paired speech and language therapy according to their needs. (see Speech and Language Therapy)